 In comparison, Switzerland is a very expensive country and Geneva and Zurich are among the most expensive cities in the world.
 You have to consider this if you want to spend your vacations here.
 But if you do, you will be rewarded with beautiful cities, great mountains and outstanding panoramas.

-Switzerland is a very safe country when it comes to crime.
-Here the world is still in order and especially in the countryside you can still find many farm stores with a cash register of trust.
+Switzerland is a safe country when it comes to crime.
+You can see it especially in the countryside, where you still find many farm stores with a cash register of trust.
 Like everywhere else, you have to be careful with your valuables in crowds.
 And take care in nature and don’t fall off a mountain or into a crevasse.